SuhritD/pca-prediction-pipeline/README.md

 (quick reminder: most softwares will have an inverted left-right orientation)

 This is the 4th component from the DWI images of a cohort that was negatively correlated with depression scores and the color map changed to **Jet** instead of **Grayscale**. red regions have values closer to 1 and blue regions are closer to \-1.
 For DWI images, this would mean that lesions in blue regions such as the frontal lobe cause higher depression scores and vice-versa .
-If this was done using ADC images, where lesion voxels are darker than the rest of the brain, the colors would have the opposite meaning.
+If this was done using ADC images, where lesion voxels are darker than the rest of the brain, the colors would have the opposite meaning \- but keep in mind that the actual numbers of the image should not be used in comparative analysis.

 \-\> Importantly, not all component plots will be informative: PCA will isolate the large patterns within the first 10 or 15 components.
 Here’s the 80th component from the same cohort, also significantly negatively correlated with CESD scores: